jacksund/simmate/docs/full_guides/workflows/overview.md

 # The Simmate Workflow Engine

 This module defines common workflows, error handling, and submission/running of workflows.
 It is ment for users that want to create custom workflows from scratch.
-Use of this module is closely tied with [Tutorials 06 and 09](https://jacksund.github.io/simmate/getting_started/overview/).
+Use of this module is closely tied with [the getting-started tutorials](/getting_started/overview/).

 This module is only meant for advanced users.
 Beginners should instead start by checking if there is already a workflow built for them (in `simmate.workflows`) or by checking if there are common base workflows already built for the program they are using in `simmate.calculators`.
 For example, VASP users can check `simmate.calculators.vasp.workflows`.